Yurlungur/xmonad-config/README.md

 - [PaperWM](https://github.com/paperwm/PaperWM) is a very interesting
   take on tiling windows managers built on top of the Gnome 3 shell.

+## Prerequisites

+These instructions assume you're running [Ubuntu](https://ubuntu.com/) desktop.
+Most recently tested on Ubuntu 20 LTS.
+That said, they should work, with minor changes, for most Linux distributions.

 ## Repository Organization

 This repository is organized as follows: